mithublue/Shortcode-Maker/readme.txt

 * You can add shortcode of your own
 * Add attributes as many as you want with the ability to define default value
 * you can write PHP code in definition.
-To use code, use [php_code][/php_code] in you shortcode definition and place code inside it.
+To use code, use [php_code][/php_code] in your shortcode definition and place code inside it.

 [youtube https://www.youtube.com/watch?v=WpVpTKAWPuE]